» Home » Electrical Wiring Projects

 Identifying Panel Circuits and Connected Loads

-- Sub Panels are installed and used for several purposes including expanding the physical circuit breaker capacity of the main electrical panel.
+- Sub Panels are installed and used for several purposes including expanding the physical circuit capacity of the main electric panel.

 - Once the additional circuit loads have been identified then the amperage size of the sub panel may be determined.